Longy School of Music of Bard College: The Rey-Waldstein Building

-In 1998, Longy purchased a new building at 33 Garden Street to add further performance and practice space as well as classrooms and offices.
+In 1998, Longy purchased an additional building at 33 Garden Street to add further performance and practice space as well as classrooms and offices.
 Originally built in 1905, and renovated by Longy in 2005, the historic structure is now named in honor of Margaret Rey and H.A.
 Rey, the creators of Curious George, along with longtime supporters of Longy, and Margaret Rey’s parents, Felix and Gertrude Waldstein.
 In 2006, the Cambridge Historical Commission recognized Longy with a Preservation Award for the quality of its restoration and renovation, designed by Wolf Architects of Boston.
 In addition to providing universal access into the building, Longy restored the original polychromatic exterior, improved the public spaces, and, among other renovations, provided attractive new lounge space and practice rooms in the basement.